The Watana Weaving Collective inspires indigenous Peruvian women

 WHAT'S A WATANA?

-Watanas, also known as San Ccapas, are traditional Andean beaded strands that represent Earth, Spirit, the feminine & masculine, the journey of life, and a multitude of unique prayers & elements.
+Watanas, also known as San Ccapas, are traditional Andean beaded strands that symbolize Earth, Spirit, feminine & masculine, the journey of life, and a multitude of unique prayers & elements.
 These crafts are hand spindled out of sheep or alpaca wool, woven with a variety of colors and designs, and adorned with "the stars," which are the beads.
 In the Watana Women's Collective- we purchase only pieces made from natural fibers and plant dyes to promote the return of ecological stewardship with the weavers.

 WHO MAKES THEM?

-Indigenous Women (and occasionally men) of the high Andes are the craftswomen of these utilitarian beads.
+Indigenous Women of the high Andes are the craftswomen of these utilitarian beads.
 In fact, a watana is often the very first weaving that a young woman is introduced to in her life to prepare her mind & agility for the more complicated cloths.
 Yet, as indigenous families continue moving to the city, this ancient craft is becoming increasingly more rare.
 This became one of the central inspiration of the Watana Women's Collective, to encourage young women to take that first step in their weaving career and having it support their life in the modern world.
 Through this project weavers can know "this skill is still valuable in this day in time."

-HOW CAN I USE THEM?
+HOW CAN YOU USE THEM?

 Watanas have an infinite scope of uses.
 Traditionally, they are worn braided in the hair and wrapped around medicine bundles.
 Nowadays, they can additionally be seen as:

-HOW CAN I GET INVOLVED?
+HOW CAN YOU GET INVOLVED?